• Home

 Trump later said Woods’ remarks were “too cute” and that he may be inclined to keep the world’s largest Big Oil player out of Venezuela.

-“Venezuela has those challenges that I mentioned, which I believe in time will get addressed,” Woods said, arguing the other challenge is the high cost of extracting and processing the extra heavy grade of tar-like crude oil in Venezuela.
+“Venezuela has those challenges that I mentioned, which I believe in time will get addressed,” Woods said, arguing the other challenge is the high cost of extracting and processing the extra-heavy grade of tar-like crude oil in Venezuela.

 He said Exxon already has the expertise in producing heavy oil sands in Canada that can translate.

-“We think we bring an advantaged approach that will lead to lower-cost production, higher recovery and, therefore, more economic barrels onto the marketplace.
+“We think we bring an advantaged approach that will lead to lower-cost production, higher recovery, and therefore, more economic barrels onto the marketplace.
 That’s I think the opportunity set that will play out over time,” Woods said, adding that Exxon is still committed to sending a small technical team to Venezuela to assess the situation in the near term.

-Chevron, on the other hand, is the only U.S. company currently producing oil in Venezuela thanks to a special license.
+Chevron, on the other hand, is the only U.S. company currently producing oil in Venezuela, thanks to a special license.
 Chevron churns out nearly 250,000 barrels a day of oil—about a quarter of Venezuela’s almost 1 million barrels of daily output.

 Notably, Wirth said Chevron’s Venezuelan activity is self-funded through its joint ventures with the state oil company PDVSA, and there are no current plans to add additional capital spending just yet.

-“I think it’s a little early to say what our longer-term outlook is,” Wirth said in his earnings call.
+“I think it’s a little early to say what our longer-term outlook is,” Wirth said on his earnings call.
 “You should expect us to remain focused on value and capital discipline.
 It’s a large resource that has the opportunity to become a more sizable part of our portfolio in the future, but we also need to see stability in the country.
 We need to have confidence in the fiscal regime.”

 Wirth said Chevron is reviewing the new hydrocarbons law that was tentatively approved and that there are a “number of signposts” Chevron will be watching.